Darrell Stewart Jr.

-Darrell Stewart Jr. (born July 14, 1996) is an American football wide receiver for the Panthers Wrocław of the European League of Football.
+Darrell Stewart Jr. (born July 14, 1996) is an American football wide receiver for the Vienna Vikings in Austria.
 He played college football at Michigan State.

-Early years
+Early life

 During his career at Nimitz High School, Stewart had 20 receptions for 466 yards and 4 touchdowns.

 College career

 After redshirting his first year at Michigan State in 2015, Stewart appeared in 10 games and made one start as a redshirt freshman, in which he recorded 3 receptions for 29 yards.

 In his 2017 sophomore season, Stewart appeared in 13 games, in which he recorded 50 receptions for 501 yards and 2 touchdowns.

 In his 2018 junior season, Stewart appeared in 11 games and made eight starts, and he missed two games due to injury.
 In those games, he recorded 48 receptions for 413 yards and 1 touchdown.
 He also won the team's Tommy Love Award for the most improved offensive player and the Doug Weaver "Oil Can" Award for the team humorist during this season.

 In his 2019 senior season, Stewart appeared in 9 games and made eight starts, and he missed 4 games due to injury in November.
 In those games, he recorded 49 receptions for 697 yards and 4 touchdowns.
 He also won the team's Biggie Munn Award for most inspirational player on offense.